Mountain Biking in the Catlins and Clutha District

 Like many of the cycling trails in Otago and Southland regions, the well-formed trails of the gold mining days are now used as cycling tracks to get to remote and stunning locations.

-The Clutha Gold Trail is a 73km ride and open all year round.
-It is also one of the “Great Rides” of the Nga Haerenga New Zealand Cycle Trail – a cycle trail that goes the whole length of New Zealand.
+The Clutha Gold Trail is a 73km ride and is open all year round.
+It is also one of the “Great Rides” of the Nga Haerenga New Zealand Cycle Trail – a cycle trail that goes the whole length of New Zealand, as well as one of the 12 Super Scenic Cycle Trails in Otago.

-As it is a one way trail, you can start either end.
+As it is a one-way trail, you can start either end.
 Remember to book return transport if necessary, which can be done at any i-SITE in the Otago and northern Southland region.
-The Clutha Gold Trail starts from Commissioners Flat at the small car park about 500 metres below the Lake Roxurgh Dam.
+The Clutha Gold Trail starts from Commissioners Flat at the small car park about 500 metres below the Lake Roxburgh Dam.
 From there, there are obvious signs to keep you on the Clutha Gold Trail.

 The Clutha Gold Trail finally ends in the gold mining town of Lawrence.